dominant-strategies/quai-docusaurus/docs/develop/apis/json-rpc-api.md

 ### txpool_content

-Returns the current content of the trnasaction pool.
+Returns the current content of the transaction pool.

 #### Input Parameters